KevinRiedelsheimer/kevinriedelsheimer.github.io/content/blog/2026-02-04-agent-dev-frameworks-in-comparison.md

 ## Wrapping up

 When I started this research, I felt pretty overwhelmed by all the different agent frameworks out there.
-But after diving deep into each one, I've realized something important: there's no single "best" framework—just the right one for what you're trying to build.
+But after diving deep into each one, I've realized something important: there's no single "best" framework, just the right one for what you're trying to build.

 Here's what I've learned: If you need complex workflows with full control over state and branching logic, **LangGraph** is your friend.
 It has a learning curve, but the power you get is worth it.
 If you want to quickly build a team of specialized agents without getting into the weeds, **crewAI** makes it super simple with its role-based approach.
 For projects where agents need to autonomously talk to each other and execute code, **AutoGen** is fantastic.
 If you're already on Google Cloud and working with Gemini, **Google ADK** gives you everything managed and ready to scale.
 And if your agents need to work with tons of documents and data, **LlamaIndex** is unbeatable.